cyberyu/ava/README.md

 ---

-## Project repo for "Yu et al., AVA: A Financial Service Chatbot based on Deep BidirectionalTransformer, submitted for peer review"
+## Project repo for "AVA: A Financial Service Chatbot based on Deep BidirectionalTransformer, submitted for peer review"

 Welcome!